aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/basic-shapes/_index.md

 3. `fill: #0000ff` - color is written in RGB color model (hex rgb values).

-RGB (red, green, blue) is an additive color model that describes how any color is encoded using three basic colors.
+RGB (red, green, blue) is an additive color model that describes how any color is encoded using three basic ones.
 The values r, g and b are the intensity (in the range from 0 to 255), respectively, of the red, green and blue components of the determined color.
 That is, a bright blue color can be defined as (0,0,255), red as (255,0,0), bright green - (0,255,0), black - (0,0,0), and white - (255,255,255).